LLNL/2021_DVRFS_microbiome/README.md

-These scripts (IM#: LLNL-CODE-823962) document the code used to analyze the Death Valley Regional Flow System (DVRFS) microbial community for a manuscript titled "Subsurface Microbial Communities as a Tool for Characterizing Regional-Scale Groundwater Flow" (submitted).
+These scripts (IM#: LLNL-CODE-823962) document the code used to analyze the Death Valley Regional Flow System (DVRFS) microbial community for a <a href="https://www.sciencedirect.com/science/article/pii/S0048969722038657" target="_blank">manuscript</a> titled "Subsurface microbial communities as a tool for characterizing regional-scale groundwater flow".
 The R packages used for this manuscript can be found in the file "Packages_and_Paths_microbe.r".
 The associated scripts for figures/tables in the manuscript are:

 - 01.Dada2.r : Table S4<br>
 - 02.FilteringOTUs.r : Table S11; Figure S1<br>